smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 Change management began to take form around our regular updates.
 At first we stuck to a strict weekly scheduled but relax the process with more confidence.
 We started collaboratively deciding when new versions should be deployed.
-Previously it was lots of ceremony and negotiating to decided when we could deploy new versions.
-The weekly schedule provided a reliable time frame and easier to accomodate short delays or adjustments.
+Previously there was lots of ceremony and negotiating to decide when we could deploy new versions.
+The weekly schedule provided a reliable time frame and easier to accommodate short delays or adjustments.
 The confidence then improved our collaboration which let us work through conflicting changes before they became a problem.